 Strong Beginnings is a preschool program for three-year-old children with factors that may place them at risk for low educational attainment.
 This program is based on research that shows similar children, who attend a high-quality preschool for the two years prior to kindergarten, have significant positive developmental outcomes when compared to their peers who attended a high-quality program for only one year.
+These materials are funded through a grant provided by the Michigan Department of Lifelong Education, Advancement and Potential.
+Our Strong Beginnings classroom offers the opportunity to work with a Family Liaison.
+The Family Liaison can support in the following ways: Offer Connection to a wide variety of resources to meet family needs and interest in the community; Walk beside families in navigating services; Parent Coaching;Support family and classroom participation activities; and attending family conferences and home visits.

 This program may be available to children who are age 3 by December 1 but not age 4 by September 1.
 Eligibility is based on income and student need.
 This program is a school year program that runs from approximately mid-September to mid-May, Monday thru Thursday 9:00 a.m.-4:00 p.m.
 Families who are accepted to the Strong Beginnings program.

-Tuition preschool program options for 2.5-5-year old children at Lake Ann Elementary and Homestead Hills Elementary.
+Tuition preschool program options for 2.5-3.5 -year old children at Lake Ann Elementary, Betsie Valley Elementary, and Homestead Hills Elementary.
 Typical days run 9:00 a.m.-4:00 p.m.
 Tuition schedule options are below.

-Infant/toddler program is for children ages 6 weeks to 30 months and at Homestead Hills Elementary and Lake Ann Elementary.
-The program operates 7:00 am to 4:30 pm Monday-Friday and is tuition-based.
+Infant/toddler program is for children ages 6 weeks to 30 months at Homestead Hills Elementary and Lake Ann Elementary.
+The program operates 7:00 am to 4:30 pm Monday-Friday(Homestead Hills), Monday-Thursday(Lake Ann), and is tuition-based.